NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 .. _post-spacing:

-Post Spacing
+Post spacing
 ~~~~~~~~~~~~

-Recall that ``stereo`` creates a point cloud file as its output and that
+Recall that ``parallel_stereo`` creates a point cloud file as its
-you need to use ``point2dem`` on to create a GeoTIFF that you can use in
+output and that you need to use ``point2dem`` on to create a GeoTIFF
-other tools.
-The point cloud file is the result of taking the
+that you can use in other tools.
+The point cloud file is the result of
-image-to-image matches (which were created from the kernel sizes you
+taking the image-to-image matches (which were created from the kernel
-specified, and the subpixel versions of the same, if used) and
+sizes you specified, and the subpixel versions of the same, if used)
-projecting them out into space from the cameras, and arriving at a point
+and projecting them out into space from the cameras, and arriving at a
-in real world coordinates.
-Since ``stereo`` does this for every pixel in
+point in real world coordinates.
+Since ``stereo`` does this for every
-the input images, the *default* value that ``point2dem`` uses (if you
+pixel in the input images, the *default* value that ``point2dem`` uses
-don’t specify anything explicitly) is the input image scale, because
+(if you don't specify anything explicitly) is the input image scale,
-there’s an ‘answer’ in the point cloud file for each pixel in the
+because there's an "answer" in the point cloud file for each pixel in
-original image.
+the original image.

 However, as you may suspect, this is probably not the best value to use
-because there really isn’t that much ‘information’ in the data.
+because there really is not that much "information" in the data.
 The true
-‘resolution’ of the output model is dependent on a whole bunch of things
+resolution of the output model is dependent on a whole bunch of things
 (like the kernel sizes you choose to use) but also can vary from place
 to place in the image depending on the texture.

-The general ‘rule of thumb’ is to produce a terrain model that has a
+The general rule of thumb is to produce a terrain model that has a
 post spacing of about 3x the input image ground scale.
 This is based on
 the fact that it is nearly impossible to uniquely identify a single
 pixel correspondence between two images, but a 3x3 patch of pixels
 provides improved matching reliability.
 As you go to numerically larger
-post-spacings on output, you’re averaging more point data (that is
+post-spacings on output, you are averaging more point data (that is
 probably spatially correlated anyway) together.

 So you can either use the ``--dem-spacing`` argument to ``point2dem`` to